1. HOME

 The jeans was definitely loathing.

 The way she took my side over not eating Brussels sprouts was sisterly solidarity.
-Mary and me united against parental cruelty!
-I liked that.
+Mary and I united against parental cruelty!
+Wonderful!

-But what was truly excellent, was our bed time stories: the ones we told each other.
+But what was truly excellent, was our bedtime stories: the ones we told each other.
+They were hilariously good fun.
 As soon as Mom turned off the light and closed the door, we’d pick up from where we left off the night before.

 A favorite was the classic tale of a prince (handsome) arriving in the nick of time to rescue the beautiful damsel in distress, from some dastardly fellow, or a particularly nasty situation.